stscl/sdsfun/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This release begins to use `Rcpp` to complete some tasks with high computational complexity.
+* This release supports more spatial data science operations.
+For more details, please refer to `NEWS.md`.